Skull and Bones: Russell Trust Association

+Notable members

-Skull and Bones's membership developed a reputation in association with the "power elite".
+Skull and Bones' membership developed a reputation in association with the "power elite".
 Regarding the qualifications for membership, Lanny Davis wrote in the 1968 Yale yearbook:

-Like other Yale senior societies, Skull and Bones membership was almost exclusively limited to white Protestant males for much of its history.
-While Yale itself had exclusionary policies directed at particular ethnic and religious groups, the senior societies were even more exclusionary.
-While some Catholics were able to join such groups, Jews were more often not.
-Some of these excluded groups eventually entered Skull and Bones by means of sports, through the society's practice of tapping standout athletes.
-Star football players tapped for Skull and Bones included the first Jewish player (Al Hessberg, class of 1938) and African-American player (Levi Jackson, class of 1950, who turned down the invitation for the Berzelius Society).
+Like other Yale senior societies, Skull and Bones's membership was almost exclusively limited to white Protestant men for much of its history.
+While Yale had exclusionary policies directed at particular ethnic and religious groups, the senior societies were even more exclusionary.
+While some Roman Catholics were able to join such groups, Jews were more often not.
+Some of these excluded groups eventually entered Skull and Bones using sports, through the society's practice of tapping standout athletes.
+Star football players tapped for Skull and Bones included the first Jewish player (Al Hessberg, class of 1938) and African-American player (Levi Jackson, class of 1950), although Jackson declined the tap, instead electing to join Berzelius.

-Yale became coeducational in 1969, prompting some other secret societies such as St. Anthony Hall to transition to co-ed membership, yet Skull and Bones remained fully male until 1992.
-The Bones class of 1971's attempt to tap women for membership was opposed by Bones alumni, who dubbed them the "bad club" and quashed their attempt.
-"The issue", as it came to be called by Bonesmen, was debated for decades.
-The class of 1991 tapped seven female members for membership in the next year's class, causing conflict with the alumni association.
-The trust changed the locks on the Tomb and the Bonesmen instead met in the Manuscript Society building.
-A mail-in vote by members decided 368–320 to permit women in the society, but a group of alumni led by William F. Buckley obtained a temporary restraining order to block the move, arguing that a formal change in bylaws was needed.
-Other alumni, such as John Kerry and R. Inslee Clark, Jr., spoke out in favor of admitting women.
-The dispute was highlighted on an editorial page of The New York Times.
-A second alumni vote, in October 1991, agreed to accept the Class of 1992, and the lawsuit was dropped.
+Judith Ann Schiff, chief research archivist at the Yale University Library, has written: "The names of its members weren't kept secret—--that was an innovation of the 1970s--but its meetings and practices were."
+While resourceful researchers could assemble member data from these sources, in 1985, Charlotte Thomson Iserbyt provided author Antony C. Sutton with rosters and records that had belonged to her father, a member of the organization.
+Sutton held this membership information privately for over fifteen years, as he feared that the photocopied pages could somehow identify the member who leaked it.
+The information was reformatted as an appendix in the book Fleshing out Skull and Bones, a compilation published in 2003.

+Prominent alumni include three former U.S. presidents: William Howard Taft (a founder's son), George H. W. Bush, and George W. Bush.
+In the 2004 presidential election, both the Democratic and Republican nominees were members of Skull and Bones.
+When asked what it meant that both he and George W. Bush were Bonesmen, former presidential candidate John Kerry said, "Not much, because it's a secret."

-Members are assigned nicknames (e.g., "Long Devil", the tallest member; "Boaz", a varsity football captain; or "Sherrife" prince of future).
+Members are assigned nicknames.
+Examples include "Long Devil", the tallest member, "Boaz", a varsity football captain, and "Sherrife", the prince of the future.
 Many of the chosen names are drawn from literature (e.g., "Hamlet", "Uncle Remus") religion, and myth.
 The banker Lewis Lapham passed on his nickname, "Sancho Panza", to the political adviser Tex McCrary.
 Averell Harriman was "Thor", Henry Luce was "Baal", McGeorge Bundy was "Odin", and George H. W. Bush was "Magog".